0xTiger/amogify/README.md

-  --input INPUT      path to the input image to be converted --output OUTPUT    path to the output image to be saved --density DENSITY  number of amogi to add per pixel --show             this flag specified whether to plot a comparison of the
+  --input INPUT      path to the input image to be converted --output OUTPUT    path to the output image to be saved --density DENSITY  number of amogi to add per pixel --show             show a plot comparing the original image and its conversion
-                     image & it's conversion
 ```